A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: IDENTIFYING AGGREGATE MARITAL PREFERENCES

-In our specific setting, function $f(A_t, PR_t, PE_t)$ denotes either the observable share of educationally homogmous couples $\text{SEHC}{(K_t)}$, or the observable share of inter-racial marriages $\text{SIRM}{(K_t)}$ at time $t \in \{0 ,1\}$.
-Under the assumption that the search and matching mechanism is frictionless, these shares are functions of the following three factors: (i) the observable availability $A_t$, i.e., the educational and racial distributions of marriageable men and women at time $t$; (ii) the unobservable preferences over the partners' race $PR_t$; and (iii) the unobservable preferences over the partners' education level $PE_t$.
+In the specific settings of our empirical analyses, function $f(A_t, P\!R_t, P\!E_t)$ denotes either the observed share of educationally homogamous couples $\text{SEHC}{(K_t)}$, or the observed share of inter-racial couples $\text{SIRC}{(K_t)}$ at time $t \in \{0 ,1\}$.
+These shares are functions of the following three factors and their interactions: (i) the observed availability $A_t$, i.e., the educational and racial distributions of marriageable men and women at time $t$; (ii) the directly unobservable preferences over the partners' race $P\!R_t$; (iii) the directly unobservable preferences over the partners' education level $P\!E_t$.
+The interaction effects of the factors represent joint, inseparable effects.